 - Additionally, Colombia is the fifth most innovative country in Latin America and has a significant number of startups that lead innovation in Latin America.

 - In Colombia, 2,696 startups were identified as having a high potential for success, according to a study conducted by Universidad Nacional, Medellín campus.

 Is Colombia an attractive country for venture capital?

-- In 2019, Colombia was the Latin American country that received the second most venture capital investment, which amounted to US $1.275 billion, ranking above countries such as Mexico, Argentina, and Chile.
+- In 2019, Colombia was the Latin American country that received the second most venture capital investment, which totaled to US $1.275 billion, ranking above countries such as Mexico, Argentina, and Chile.

 - According to the IESE Business School, Colombia is the region’s second most attractive country for venture capital.
-According to the Global Entrepreneurship Monitor, one of Colombia’s strengths is its government’s support of the country’s entrepreneurial ecosystem.
+According to the Global Entrepreneurship Monitor, one of Colombia’s strengths is the government’s role in supporting the country’s entrepreneurial ecosystem.

-- Bogotá is second in Latin America for the amount of venture capital collected.
-With more than US $1.760 billion, Bogotá is the region’s city where companies achieved the second highest amount of capital invested between 2010 and 2019, after Sao Paulo .
+- Bogotá ranks second in Latin America in amount of venture capital raised.
+With more than US $1.760 billion, Bogotá is the second city in the region, after Sao Paulo, where companies raised the highest amount of capital between 2010 and 2019, after Sao Paulo.